drazib/PDF-DJVU_contents_formating/README.md

 # PDF-DJVU_contents_formating
-Small Python module to format the table of contents for inclusion in a  PDF or DJVU file.
+Small Python module to format the table of contents (or bookmarks) for inclusion in a  PDF or DJVU file.

 ## Initial contents file formating